What are the potential pitfalls of using nl2br in conjunction with textareas in PHP?

 Related Questions

-- What are the best practices for managing sessions and session IDs in PHP to avoid conflicts or security risks?
+- What are some best practices for debugging PHP scripts to pinpoint errors or inconsistencies?